wolski/protriple/BenchmarkingConference.md

 - Q. Do they published the list of the HV genes and why not use it as standard?

 ### 11:30 – 11:45 Di Wu, Evaluation of differential expression analysis methods for metatranscriptomics data
+- Joined using ZOOM because of sickness - could not understand much because of her english and zoom.
+- Microbiome data
+- ZOE.2.0 study is published.

 ### 11:45 – 12:00 Josep Garnica When there is no ground truth: assessing consistency of transcriptomics-based cell type classifications using internal validation metrics
 - Apply methods to Lung Atlas, (Theis Nature Medicine).